Spartacist uprising

-The revolt was improvised and small scale and quickly crushed by the superior strength of government and paramilitary troops in what became known as Bloody Week.
 The death toll was roughly 150–200, mostly among the insurgents.
-The most prominent deaths were those of Karl Liebknecht and Rosa Luxemburg, who were murdered extrajudicially, almost certainly with the approval of the leaders of the provisional SPD-led government.
-The party's involvement hampered its position throughout the life of the Weimar Republic, although quashing of the uprising did allow elections for the National Assembly to take place as scheduled on 19 January.
-The Assembly went on to write the Weimar Constitution that created the first functioning German democracy.
+The most prominent deaths were those of Liebknecht and Luxemburg, who were executed extrajudicially on 15 January, almost certainly with the at least tacit approval of the MSPD-led government.
+The party's involvement hampered its position throughout the life of the Weimar Republic, although quashing the uprising allowed elections for the National Assembly to take place as scheduled on 19 January 1919.
+The Assembly went on to write the Weimar Constitution that created the first national German democracy.

+The uprising took its popular name from the Marxist Spartacus League (Spartakusbund), which Luxemburg and Liebknecht founded in 1914.
+When the KPD was established on 1 January 1919, the Spartacus League became part of it.
+Some historians, such as Heinrich August Winkler and Sebastian Haffner, consider the name to be misleading because the Spartacists (KPD) had not wanted, planned, or led the revolt.

 Background and causes

-On 9 November 1918, the Council of the People's Deputies under the leadership of Friedrich Ebert of the Majority Social Democratic Party of Germany (MSPD) was formed as a provisional Reich government following the collapse of the German Empire at the end of World War I. It had three representatives each from the MSPD and the more left-leaning Independent Social Democratic Party of Germany (USPD).
-The Supreme Army Command recognized the Council on 10 November in the secret Ebert-Groener Pact in which Wilhelm Groener, Quartermaster General of the German Army, assured Reich Chancellor Ebert of the loyalty of the armed forces.
-The MSPD leadership sought a rapid return to "orderly conditions" by means of elections to the National Assembly.
-The USPD, the Communist Party of Germany (KPD), parts of the working class and the Revolutionary Stewards – shop stewards independent of the official unions and freely chosen by workers – wanted to continue with and to safeguard their revolutionary goals of nationalizing property, stripping power from the military and establishing a dictatorship of the proletariat.
+On 10 November 1918, the Council of the People's Deputies under the co-leadership of Friedrich Ebert of the Majority Social Democratic Party (MSPD) and Hugo Haase of the more left-wing Independent Social Democratic Party (USPD) was formed as a provisional government following the collapse of the German Empire at the end of World War I. It had three representatives each from the MSPD and USPD.
+The Supreme Army Command (OHL) implicitly recognized the Council the same day in the secret Ebert-Groener Pact in which Wilhelm Groener, Quartermaster General of the German Army, assured Chancellor Ebert of the loyalty of the armed forces.
+In return, Ebert promised to take prompt action against leftist uprisings and leave military command with the officer corps.
+The MSPD leadership sought a rapid return to "orderly conditions" by means of elections to a national constituent assembly which would democratically determine Germany's future form of government.
+The USPD, the Revolutionary Stewards and parts of the working class wanted to continue working towards their revolutionary goals of nationalizing property, stripping power from the military and establishing a council republic.

-At the end of December 1918, Rosa Luxemburg and Karl Liebknecht founded the Communist Party of Germany.
+On 1 January 1919, Rosa Luxemburg and Karl Liebknecht founded the Communist Party of Germany (KPD).
 Because of the unhappiness of many workers with the course of the November Revolution, other left-socialist groups joined in the party's foundation.
 The Revolutionary Stewards, however, after deliberations with the Spartacists, decided to remain in the USPD.
-Rosa Luxemburg presented her founding program on 31 December 1918.
+Luxemburg presented her founding program on 31 December 1918.
 In it she noted that the Communists could never take power without the clear support of the majority of the people.
-On 1 January she again urged that the KPD participate in the planned elections for the National Assembly, but she was outvoted.
-The majority hoped to gain power by continued agitation in the factories and by "pressure from the streets".
+On 1 January she again urged that the KPD participate in the planned elections for a constituent assembly, but she was outvoted.
+The majority hoped to gain power by continued agitation in the factories and pressure from the streets.